alexindata/workoutQualityRecognition/workoutQualRecognitionML.md

 ## 10     roll_dumbbell   16.58776
 ```

 ## Prediction of workout quality using the selected machine learning model

 The random forests model (rfMod) was used to predict the workout quality classifications of the 20 cases in "dataToFit".
 With the out-of-sample accuracy of 0.9937, the probability of correctly predicting all 20 cases is 0.88.

-The R code chunk and output for prediction are below.

 ```r